 At first I was skeptical about visiting Lucerne in winter, but this Swiss city ended being one my favorite trips.
 Our winter weekend in Lucerne was especially memorable because the buildings were so beautiful sprinkled in snow.
 Exploring the surrounding area and seeing the Alps completely white was simply magical.

-During the off season, many hotels have incentives if you book direct.
-Our hotel, Altstadt Hotel Krone Luzern included complimentary Tell-Passes with our booking.
 We were lucky and got a room with a window facing the small square below.
-Altstadt was the perfect choice for us with its central location, but I’d book with them for the Tell-Pass alone.
-Be sure to double check with the hotel about their winter promotions.
+Altstadt was the perfect choice for us with its central location, charming views of the square below and included breakfast.
+Be sure to double check if they have any winter promotions!

 When we got back to Lucerne, we spent the rest of the day exploring the city.
 Along the river, you can’t miss the Chapel Bridge or Kapellbrücke.
 As you walk across one of the oldest wooden bridges in Europe, be sure to look up to see paintings with scenes from Swiss history.

-Along the way to the Löwendenkmal, we walked along the river, strategically passing by Max Chocolatier.
-Stop in the darling chocolate shop for unique flavors and decadent truffles.
+On the way back to our hotel, we walked along the river, strategically passing by Max Chocolatier.
+Getting chocolate in Switzerland is a must and stopping in this shop for unique flavors is highly recommended.

-After our adventure up to the Swiss Alps, we took a train back to the unexpectedly charming town of Basel.
-I didn’t expect to love this town so much, but Lucerne is definitely a winter wonderland that shouldn’t be missed!
+As our two days in Lucerne came to a close, we took a train to the unexpectedly darling town of Basel.
+Lucerne is definitely a winter wonderland that shouldn’t be missed!

 PIN IT FOR LATER